deepakkumardewani/rocket-lander/memory-bank/progress.md

 - Updated `SeaSurface.ts` to properly receive shadows:
   - Added custom depth material for proper shadow rendering with wave animation
   - Ensured proper resource cleanup in the dispose method

+### Level Implementation - Steps 1-3

+✅ **Completed**

+#### Step 1: Define Level Configurations

+- Created `src/game/levels.ts` to store level configurations for both space and sea environments.
+- Implemented the `LevelConfig` TypeScript interface with the following properties:
+  - `levelNumber`: Level identifier (1-5)
+  - `platformWidth` and `platformDepth`: Dimensions of the landing platform
+  - `platformMovement`: Optional movement configuration (type, axis, amplitude, frequency)
+  - `windStrength`: Wind force applied to the rocket
+  - `gravity`: Gravity force applied to the physics world
+  - `startingFuel`: Initial fuel amount for the level
+  - `waveHeight`: Optional wave height for sea environment
+  - `obstacles`: Optional obstacle configuration (type, count, size)
+  - `visibility`: Optional visibility setting ('normal' or 'low')
+- Defined five levels for the space environment with increasing difficulty:
+  - Level 1: Large platform (20x20), no wind, full fuel
+  - Level 2: Medium platform (10x10), light wind, 75% fuel
+  - Level 3: Platform with x-axis oscillation, no wind, 50% fuel
+  - Level 4: Small platform (5x5), strong wind, 25% fuel, asteroids
+  - Level 5: Tiny platform (3x3), variable gravity, minimal fuel
+- Defined five levels for the sea environment with increasing difficulty:
+  - Level 1: Large boat platform (20x10), calm sea (wave height 0.2), full fuel
+  - Level 2: Medium platform (15x8) with x-axis drift, moderate wind, 75% fuel
+  - Level 3: Smaller platform (10x5) with z-axis tilt, strong wind, 50% fuel, higher waves
+  - Level 4: Small platform (5x5), moderate wind, 25% fuel, multiple platform obstacles
+  - Level 5: Narrow platform (5x3), light wind, minimal fuel, reduced visibility

+#### Step 2: Extend Game Store with Level State

+- Updated `src/stores/gameStore.ts` to add level tracking functionality:
+  - Added `currentLevel: number` state (initialized to 1)
+  - Added `isLevelCompleted: boolean` state (initialized to false)
+  - Implemented `setCurrentLevel(level: number)` action to update the current level
+  - Implemented `markLevelCompleted()` action to set level completion status
+  - Updated `resetGame()` to preserve level state when resetting
+  - Updated `resetToSelection()` to reset level to 1 when going back to selection
+  - Updated the `GameStateValues` interface to include the new state properties
+  - Exposed the new state and actions in the store return

+#### Step 3: Load Level Configuration in GameCanvas

+- Updated `src/game/GameCanvas.vue` to integrate level configuration:
+  - Imported level configuration arrays from `levels.ts`
+  - Created a computed property `levelConfig` that returns the current level configuration based on:
+    - The selected environment ('space' or 'sea')
+    - The current level number from the game store
+  - Added logging to verify that the correct level configuration is loaded
+  - Fixed a TypeScript error by using a proper type-only import for the LevelConfig interface

+These steps provide the foundation for level-based progression in the game, with a complete configuration system ready to be applied to the game mechanics in subsequent steps.

+### Level Implementation - Step 6: Adjust Platform Size and Type per Level

+✅ **Completed**

+- Updated `src/game/Platform.ts` to handle level-specific dimensions:

+  - Modified `PlatformParams` interface to accept `width`, `depth`, and `height` instead of `size`
+  - Updated constructor to use these dimensions for both visual geometry and physics shape
+  - Set default values: width=5, depth=5, height=1
+  - Maintained proper physics body creation with half-dimensions for CANNON.Box

+- Updated `src/game/BoatPlatform.ts` with similar changes:

+  - Modified `BoatPlatformParams` interface to use `width`, `depth`, and `height`
+  - Updated constructor to use these dimensions for geometry and physics
+  - Set boat-specific defaults: width=10, depth=20, height=1
+  - Maintained proper physics body positioning at y=0.5 for sea surface

+- Modified `src/game/GameCanvas.vue` to use level-specific dimensions:
+  - Updated platform creation to use dimensions from `levelConfig`
+  - Added proper fallback values if level config is not available
+  - Maintained texture application and scene integration
+  - Ensured proper environment-specific platform creation (Platform for space, BoatPlatform for sea)

+These changes enable dynamic platform sizing based on level configuration, with Space Level 5 having a tiny 3x3 platform and Sea Level 1 having a large 20x10 boat platform.
+The implementation maintains all existing functionality while adding the ability to adjust platform dimensions per level.

+### Level Implementation - Step 7: Add Platform Movement

+✅ **Completed**

+- Updated `src/game/Platform.ts` and `src/game/BoatPlatform.ts` to support platform movement:

+  - Added `MovementConfig` interface with properties:
+    - `type`: 'oscillate' | 'drift'
+    - `axis`: 'x' | 'z'
+    - `amplitude`: number
+    - `frequency`: number
+  - Added `movement` property to platform classes
+  - Implemented `updateMovement` method to handle different movement types:
+    - Oscillation: Sinusoidal movement along specified axis
+    - Drift: Constant velocity movement with bounds and direction reversal
+  - Added proper physics body position updates to match visual movement
+  - Implemented smooth transitions between movement states

+- Modified `src/game/GameCanvas.vue` to integrate platform movement:
+  - Added movement configuration from `levelConfig` to platform initialization
+  - Updated animation loop to call platform movement updates
+  - Added proper delta time scaling for consistent movement speed
+  - Ensured movement is only applied when game is in 'flying' state
+  - Added proper cleanup of movement resources in component unmount

+These changes enable dynamic platform movement based on level configuration.
+For example, Space Level 3 now features a platform that oscillates along the x-axis, while Sea Level 2 includes a boat platform that drifts horizontally, adding an extra challenge to landing.